-- If I am shipping a car, do I need additional insurance coverage?
-Before you settle on which auto shipping company to use, ask the companies you are considering for their insurance certificate—they are required by law to have one.
-It is possible that your auto insurance will also cover the vehicle so check with your insurance company: Is the coverage the same while the automobile is being shipped?
+- Car insurance verification.
+If you're shipping your vehicle, ask the auto shipping company for their insurance certificate—they are required by law to have one.
+And check with your insurance company about your coverage: Is it the same while the automobile is being shipped?
 Do you have to provide the company with any notification?

 - Determine exactly what kind and how much coverage the moving company provides for property loss and/or damage.

-- Carefully check the contract for the estimated value of your possessions and match it to your own list.
-A up-to-date home inventory will make this task easier, and packing for a move is a great time to create or update yours.
+- Review the contract carefully for the estimated value of your possessions and match it to your own list.
+An up-to-date home inventory will make this task easier, and packing for a move is a great time to create or update yours.

-- Determine the maximum value of the mover’s insurance should your goods be damaged, and make sure it is sufficient for your needs.
+- Find out the maximum value of the mover’s insurance should your goods be damaged, and make sure it is sufficient for your needs.

 - Check that the moving company’s policy includes coverage for damage done to your premises—both the house you are leaving and the one you’re moving into.